jvmineiro/Form-Validator/readme.md

 ## Project Specifications

 - Create form UI
-- Show error messages under specific inputs
+- Show error messages under specific input
 - checkRequired() to accept array of inputs
 - checkLength() to check min and max length
 - checkEmail() to validate email with regex